 Once all the corks are laid out, glue each individual one to the cardboard with the E6000 (note that I placed the frame glass under the prongs behind the cardboard to make it sturdier.)
 You’ll need to let the corks dry for a good couple of hours.

 While you wait, get your DIY pushpins and thumbtacks made.
 Do I even need to explain this?
 The pictures say it all.
 Just use the same glue you’re using for the corks and attach a button, beads, or a metal craft flat to the front of the pushpin or thumbtack.

 Once everything is dry, your corkboard is all ready!
-Ok humor me here.
+Ok, humor me here.
 How cool would it have been if I’d distressed the frame like this?

 Since the frame is easily removable I might just do it.
-And by “I might just do it” I mean send the frame to work with Hubs for him to spray in the shop and sand down for me. *grin*
+And by “I might just do it” I mean sending the frame to work with Hubs for him to spray in the shop and sand down for me. *grin*